sst/guide/_chapters/add-an-api-to-create-a-note.md

 {%change%} Run the following in your terminal.

-Make sure to keep your local environment (`sst start`) running in another window – and to replace the endpoint address in the curl command below with your 'ApiEndpoint' value from above.
+Make sure to keep your local environment (`sst start`) running in another window – and to replace the endpoint address in the curl command below with your `ApiEndpoint` value from above.

 ``` bash
 $ curl -X POST \